xfra35/f3-multilang/README.md

 // then in your controller, existing reroutes will keep on working:
 $f3->reroute('/contact'); // OK => reroute to /xx/contact where xx is the current language
 ```

+## Migration mode

+When translating an existing monolingual site, it is often interesting to redirect the old monolingual URIs to the new multilingual ones.
+The plugin does it automatically for you if you set `MULTILANG.migrate` to `TRUE`.

+Example:

+* when migration mode is disabled, `/contact` throws a 404 error
+* when migration mode is enabled, `/contact` performs a 301 redirection to `/en/contact` (the primary language)

 ## API